 The Justice Department on July 13 announced that 12 Russian intelligence officers were indicted for allegedly hacking the Democratic National Committee, the Democratic Congressional Campaign Committee and Hillary Clinton's campaign during the 2016 election.

 Early Jan.
 25, former Trump political adviser Roger Stone was indicted on charges of obstruction, making false statements and witness tampering — nothing directly related to Russian collusion.

 Was Trump questioned?

 The president submitted written answers to Mueller's questions on Nov.
 20.

 "It has been our position from the outset that much of what has been asked raised serious constitutional issues and was beyond the scope of a legitimate inquiry.
 This remains our position today.
 The President has nonetheless provided unprecedented cooperation," attorney Rudy Giuliani said.

 What has Trump said about Mueller’s investigation?

-Trump has often dismissed allegations he colluded with Russia during the election, and he called the probe a "witch hunt."
+Before the release of the report Trump often dismissed allegations he colluded with Russia during the election, and called the probe a "witch hunt."

 He’s said the allegations are a “fake story that is demeaning to all of us and most of all demeaning to our country and demeaning to our Constitution.”